Core TeachingFood as medicine, digestive fire, constitutional balance

 Ayurvedic Proverb

 This is not cuisine.
-This is Ayurveda — the science of life — and it begins with the understanding that food is not separate from medicine, that cooking is not separate from healing, that what you eat and how you eat and when you eat shapes not just the body but the mind, the emotions, the capacity for attention.
+This is Ayurveda, the science of life, and it begins with the understanding that food is not separate from medicine, that cooking is not separate from healing, that what you eat and how you eat and when you eat shapes not just the body's metabolic function but the mind, the emotions, the nervous system's capacity for sustained attention.

 Ayurveda is the oldest continuous system of healing in the world.
-Three thousand years of accumulated observation about how food works in the human body.
+Three thousand years of accumulated somatic observation about how food works in the human body.
 Not theory.
 Practice.
-Generation after generation of practitioners watching what happened when different bodies ate different foods at different times.
-The knowledge that emerged is not mystical.
-It is empirical in the deepest sense: learned from experience, refined through millennia, validated by modern research in ways its originators could not have imagined.
+Generation after generation of practitioners watching what happened when different bodies ate different foods at different times of day, in different seasons, in different autonomic states.
+The knowledge that emerged is not mystical : it is empirical in the deepest sense: learned from the body's responses, refined through millennia, validated by modern microbiome and chronobiology research in ways its originators could not have imagined.

-The fire in your belly is the same fire that transforms the universe.
-What you feed it matters.
+The fire in the belly is the same fire that transforms the universe.
+What you feed the fire matters.
 How you feed it matters more.
 This is the first teaching of Ayurveda, and everything else follows from it.

 The origins